To instruct Anna please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Many of Anna’s cases involve an international element and therefore often jurisdictional questions.
 With her experience of working in different jurisdictions and her background in international law, she is well placed to deal with such matters.

-Worked as a seconded barrister on Municipality of Mariana & oths v BHP, the largest class action ever filed in the UK, which involved difficult questions regarding jurisdiction within the Brussels recast regime.
+Worked as a seconded barrister on Municipality of Mariana & oths v BHP, the largest class action ever filed in the UK, which involved difficult questions on jurisdiction within the Brussels recast regime.
 Closely worked with Brazilian lawyers, gaining experience in managing large multi-jurisdictional litigation.

 Wrote Grounds of Appeal and a skeleton argument in a case concerning service of claim outside of jurisdiction.